apache/superset/RELEASING/README.md

 final release.
 Therefore, it's a good idea to do the following every time you work on a new phase of the release process to make sure you aren't releasing the wrong files/using wrong names.
 There's a script to help you set correctly all the necessary environment variables.
-Change you current directory to `superset/RELEASING`
+Change your current directory to `superset/RELEASING`

 ```bash
     # usage: set_release_env.sh <SUPERSET_VERSION> <SUPERSET_VERSION_RC> "<PGP_KEY_FULLNAME>"
     . ./set_release_env.sh XX.YY.ZZ QQ "YOUR PGP KEY NAME"
 ```

-The script will output the exported variables, for example for 0.34.1 RC1:
+The script will output the exported variables.
+Here's example for 0.34.1 RC1:

 ```
     -------------------------------